junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "You alright?"
 Butch reads his face.

-Dean hates it when people around him seem always can read his thoughts on his face.
+Dean hates it when people around him seem always able to read his thoughts on his face.
 "Yeah," he finishes the drink, leaving the glass on the bar and standing up.
 "Could use some sleep now.
 See you in the morning, Butch.
 Have a good night."

 Butch nods and wishes him a good night.